hjabbar-xavor/sample-next/README.md

 Once the preview is enabled a new toolbar pops up on the top of the page.
 This allows to to close the preview (the "EXIT PREVIEW" button leads to the `/api/exit-preview` API route).

+## Rich text element resolution

+[Rich text element](https://docs.kontent.ai/reference/delivery-api#section/Rich-text-element) could carry more then just a text.
+It could contain links, images, components and inline linked items.
+The starter offers a `/style-guide` section to showcase the options to resolve complex structure into the React components.

+The `/style-guide` is a page based on `simple_page` layout containing title, sub, and the content in a form of a rich text element.
+This rich text element contains a showcase of various typographical examples (headlines, lists, tables) and also images, components and a links to another content items.
+To parse and resolve them, there is a pair of components.
+The first one is  `RichTextComponent` containing the parsing logic (using [`html-react-parser`](https://www.npmjs.com/package/html-react-parser) library) and offering the possibility to implement the resolution.
+And the second one defining the resolution logic from rich text blocks to React Components - the `RichText` component.

 ## Design

 The application is using [Material Design](https://material-ui.com/).
 The main theme is configured in [_app.js](./pages/_app.js).
 Components are styled using `makeStyles` method to ensure isolation.